maverickdevop/Pytest_Requests_API/README.md

 3. Error messages contain in src.enums
 4. Baseclasses to work with tests and responses contain in src.baseclasses in respose.py
 5. For JSON validation I use schemas in src.schema

+# Purposes of testing
+In this test example, I'm testing the server response code, sorting (descending and ascending) when working with a JSON response, filtering by metrics